TrDA-hab/Projects/Stepper motor/README.md

 - Modifying a 28BYJ-48-12V stepper motor from unipolar to bipolar tutorial: https://coeleveld.com/wp-content/uploads/2016/10/Modifying-a-28BYJ-48-step-motor-from-unipolar-to-bipolar.pdf
 - More information about 28BYJ-48: https://lastminuteengineers.com/28byj48-stepper-motor-arduino-tutorial/
 - The diagrams show the supply voltage of the NEMA-17 stepper motor, capacitor should be 35 ...
-50 volts).
+50 volts.
 More information about the effect of voltage on stepper motor operation can be found in the tutorial: (see 5.
 POWER SUPPLY): http://stepcontrol.com/pdf/step101.pdf
    - for 28BYJ-48-5v recommended voltage is 12v (only if modifying to bipolar).
    - for 28BYJ-48-12v recommended voltage is 24v (only if modifying to bipolar).